 When most people look up at supertall skyscrapers, like the Burj Khalifa or the Shanghai Tower, they assume they have been constructed for irrational purposes.
 The most common belief is that they are built by ego-driven developers seeking to build monuments to themselves.

-This certainly seemed like the case in 1931, when the two developers of the Empire State Building, former New York governor and 1928 Democratic presidential candidate, Al Smith, and former General Motors executive, John J. Raskob, built the world’s tallest building.
+This certainly seemed like the case in 1931, when the two developers of the Empire State Building, former New York governor and 1928 Democratic presidential candidate, Al Smith, and retired General Motors executive, John J. Raskob, built the world’s tallest building.
 Raskob was motivated, in part, by a rivalry.
 He “wanted a building that would literally and figuratively put Walter Chrysler’s building in the shade.”
 If there was ever a structure built with the bricks of ego, it was the Empire State Building.

 And in May of 1931, when the building officially opened, New York real estate was in free fall.
 As the city entered the Great Depression, people scoffed at Smith and Raskob’s folly by calling their beast, “The Empty State Building.”
 The vacant offices and negligible cash flow only confirmed what everybody already knew—supertall buildings don’t pay.

 But this historical perception begs two questions.
 First, from the point of view of August 1929, when the developers were establishing their plans, were their decisions really so foolhardy?
 And second, what has been the long run economics of the building?
 Nine decades later, the Empire State Building remains a beloved icon.
 It is one of the most popular tourist attractions in the world, and the skyscraper is part of New York’s identity and heritage.
 How can we resolve the historical accounts of it being a lemon with our current perceptions of it being lemonade?